-The more you accept the self, the more of yourself do you discover and see for what it is, the more you want to move toward actualizing the ideal.
+The more you accept your self, the more of yourself do you discover and see for what it is, the more you want to move toward actualizing the ideal.
 You see what’s unrealized.
 And you work toward that fulfilment, in yourself.

 The more you see of yourself, the more you are.